sherpa/sherpa/docs/quick.rst

 3. and then call the :py:meth:`~sherpa.plot.DataPlot.plot` method.

-Sherpa has two plotting backends:
-:term:`matplotlib`, which is used by default for the standalone version, and
-:term:`ChIPS`, which is used by :term:`CIAO`.
-Limited support for customizing these plots - such as always drawing the Y axis with a logarithmic scale - is provided, but extensive changes will require calling the plotting back-end directly.
+Sherpa has one plotting backend, :term:`matplotlib`, which is used to display plots.
+There is limited support for customizing these plots - such as always drawing the Y axis with a logarithmic scale - but extensive changes will require calling the plotting back-end directly.

 As an example of the :py:class:`~sherpa.plot.DataPlot` output::